Nonequilibrium open quantum systems with multiple bosonic and fermionic environments: A hierarchical equations of motion approach: Acknowledgments

-This work was supported by a research grant of the German Research Foundation (DFG).
+We thank S. Wenderoth for fruitful discussions.{} This work was supported by a research grant of the German Research Foundation (DFG).
 Y.K. thanks the Alexander von Humboldt Foundation for the award of a Research Fellowship.
-Furthermore, support by the state of Baden-W\"urttemberg through bwHPC and the DFG through grant no INST 40/575-1 FUGG (JUSTUS 2 cluster) is gratefully acknowledged.
+Furthermore, support by the state of Baden-W\"urttemberg through bwHPC and the DFG through Grant No. INST 40/575-1 FUGG (JUSTUS 2 cluster) is gratefully acknowledged.